 Participating in an NSLC program can also introduce you to college and collegiate life.
 All NSLC conferences take place on college campuses, and students are housed in college dorms.
 Living on campus can be very helpful for students who may not know much about college and want to get a taste of it while still in high school.

 There is also the option of receiving up to three college credits for your work at NSLC.
-However, students interested in earning college credit should be aware that this comes with an extra fee ($790 per credit hour), and not all colleges will accept credits earned at an NSLC program.
+However, students interested in earning college credit should be aware that this comes with a significant extra fee ($820 per credit hour), and not all colleges will accept credits earned at an NSLC program.
 This is discussed in more detail in the next section.

 What Are the Drawbacks of Participating in NSLC?